Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Other_performance_measures.md

 ![bigo](attachments/175510471.png)

-**Figure 1:** Evolution of computation time for multiple Big-O notations dependint on the input size.
+**Figure 1:** Evolution of computation time for multiple Big-O notations dependent on the input size.